Forgetfulness or Dementia: Is It Normal Aging?

 Alzheimer's Related Dementia

 Dementia is an umbrella term for a decline in cognitive function due to disease or injury.
-It causes a decrease in mental ability severe enough to interfere with daily life.
+It causes a decrease in mental ability that is severe enough to interfere with daily life.
 Memory loss is an early symptom of dementia.
 Although it affects people of all ages, it is most common in older adults.
 Dementia is caused by damage to brain cells, which can be caused by disease, injury, or other conditions.

 Dementia - Early-Onset Alzheimer's Disease